-- Preventing further harm to the student or other students which may include moving the student - Providing comfort care and urgent care in situations involving breathing or bleeding. - Referring immediately to the parent and/or medical professionals.
+- Calling 911 if indicated - Preventing further harm to the student or other students which may include moving the student. - Providing comfort care and urgent care in situations involving breathing or bleeding. - Referring immediately to medical professionals as indicated - Contacting families as soon as possible

-When an accident happens at school that results in serious injury, the school staff will use information from the Medical Release Form to contact parents or the person(s) they have designated.
+When an accident happens at school that results in serious injury, the school staff will use information from the Medical Release Form to contact parents/guardians or the person(s) they have designated.
 If needed, we will call 911 while we are still trying to reach a parent.
 We will make every attempt to call families as soon as possible to involve them in the decision-making process, unless time and urgency are issues.
 If the injury is minor, the classroom teacher will exercise their judgment in making a decision to call the family.
 In most cases, families will be alerted so they will have the option of viewing the injury themselves.